Restore WIN32 service functionality

 Since smart-proxy 1.5, the WIN32 service functionality is broken.
 To restore it a Gemfile.in must be created or the bundler vs bundler_ext used differently.
 In addition, the service code removed in commit 038fa6cf7079880b16d998346d05112acefec81e needs to be reintroduced.

-#4 Updated by Benjamin Papillon almost 4 years ago
+#4 Updated by Benjamin Papillon about 4 years ago

 To not add too much non dev comments on the pr, here are my findings regarding the tests of this patch.